feast-dev/feast/docs/getting-started/concepts/dataset.md

 ### Creating a saved dataset from historical retrieval

-To create a saved dataset from historical features for later retrieval or analysis, a user needs to call `get_historical_features` method first and then pass the returned retrieval job to `create_saved_dataset` method. `create_saved_dataset` will trigger provided retrieval job (by calling `.persist()` on it) to store the data using specified `storage`.
-Storage type must be the same as globally configured offline store (eg, it's impossible to persist data to Redshift with BigQuery source). `create_saved_dataset` will also create SavedDataset object with all related metadata and will write it to the registry.
+To create a saved dataset from historical features for later retrieval or analysis, a user needs to call `get_historical_features` method first and then pass the returned retrieval job to `create_saved_dataset` method. `create_saved_dataset` will trigger the provided retrieval job (by calling `.persist()` on it) to store the data using the specified `storage` behind the scenes.
+Storage type must be the same as the globally configured offline store (e.g it's impossible to persist data to a different offline source). `create_saved_dataset` will also create a `SavedDataset` object with all of the related metadata and will write this object to the registry.

 ```python
 from feast import FeatureStore